New ListingLake Lanier

 Experienced local fishermen advise you to throw your baits upstream because trout come straight to your hook with the current.
 Also, catching these fish is better with live bait like wax worms, red wigglers, nightcrawlers, or minnows.

-You should mind the bait if you’re fishing trout for the first time.
+You should mind the bait if you’re fishing for trout for the first time.
 Adding more fish to the hatch won’t catch you anything.
 Instead, you should camouflage the hatch with the worms to the size of an insect.
 If you can’t do it, holler at the local anglers for a fishing trip.
 They will also teach you how to bait with lures.

 Walleye